Inclusionary zoning: Use in Johannesburg, South Africa

-Examples from the USA
+Use in the United States

 More than 200 communities in the United States have some sort of inclusionary zoning provision.

+Mandatory inclusionary housing (MIH) laws introduced in 2016 require that 20-30% of residential floor area in new developments and some renovations to be "permanently affordable for low-and moderate-income New Yorkers".
+The units may be offered for rent or for sale.

 Montgomery County, Maryland, is often held to be a pioneer in establishing inclusionary zoning policies.
 It is the sixth wealthiest county in the United States, yet it has built more than 10,000 units of affordable housing since 1974, many units door-to-door with market-rate housing.

 All municipalities in the state of Massachusetts are subject to that state's General Laws Chapter 40B, which allows developers to bypass certain municipal zoning restrictions in those municipalities which have fewer than the statutorily defined 10% affordable housing units.
 Developers taking advantage of Chapter 40B must construct 20% affordable units as defined under the statute.

 All municipalities in the state of New Jersey are subject to judicially imposed inclusionary zoning as a result of the New Jersey Supreme Court's Mount Laurel Decision and subsequent acts of the New Jersey state legislature.

 A 2006 study, found that 170 jurisdictions in California had some form of inclusionary housing.
 This was a 59% increase from 2003, when only 107 jurisdictions had inclusionary housing.
 In addition, state law requires that 15% of the housing units produced in redevelopment project areas must be affordable.
 At least 20% of revenue generated from a redevelopment project must be contributed to low-income and moderate-income housing.
 However, Governor Jerry Brown passed AB 1X 26 that dissolved all redevelopment agencies on February 1, 2012.

 However, Los Angeles, California's inclusionary zoning ordinance for rental housing was invalidated in 2009 by the California Court of Appeal for the Second Appellate District because it directly conflicted with a provision of the state's Costa-Hawkins Rental Housing Act of 1996 which specifically gave all landlords the right to set the "initial rental rate" for new housing units.

 Madison, Wisconsin's inclusionary zoning ordinance respecting rental housing was struck down by Wisconsin's 4th District Court of Appeals in 2006 because that appellate court construed inclusionary zoning to be rent control, which is prohibited by state statute.
 The Wisconsin Supreme Court declined the city's request to review the case.
 The ordinance was structured with a sunset in February 2009, unless extended by the Common Council.
 The Common Council did not extend the inclusionary zoning ordinance and therefore it expired and is no longer in effect.

-International Examples
+Use in Australia

+Inclusionary zoning has been implemented to some degree in various states, especially in South Australia and New South Wales.
+Some policies are also in place in the Australian Capital Territory and Victoria (State).

+The City of Sydney has mandated affordable housing in specified zones through the City West Scheme.